 Overview of Differences & Highlights

-A more detailed overview of the syntax can be found in the documentation.
+A more detailed overview of the syntax can be found in the reference manual.

 About